dpescatore/geolocation/README.md

 This vector layer is enabled on click of specific 'Nazioni' menu on the left sidebar.
 Clicking on that label the nations layer is added on the map.

 ## map.8.html
+In the last example we managed the layers in a different way.
+We initialized a global layers vector and we defined enabled or disabled layer on startup of our application.

+Clicking left sidebar menu we enable and/or disable selected layer.

+We also embedded a Bing map layer as another example of source map layer.

 In order to work with [Bing maps](https://www.bing.com/maps?cc=it) you have to edit js/app.8.js file adding your own registered bing key.